pjebs/GAE-Toolkit-Go/sql/README.md

 **INTRODUCTION**

-This package is a experimental package designed to allow Google App Engine (Standard Environment) to use an non-cloud sql database hosted elsewhere.
+This package is an experimental package designed to allow Google App Engine (Standard Environment) to use an non-cloudSQL database hosted elsewhere.

-They key is to use Socket API.
+The key is to use Socket API.
 It is trivial to connect to an external database without connection pooling.
 That is not recommended because it involves making a connection to the database and and then closing it for every request cycle.

-Unfortunately, socket API can't be used with connection pooling using the database/sql + go-sql-driver/mysql package combination (the driver requires heavy modifications).
+Unfortunately, socket API can't be easily used with connection pooling using the `database/sql` + `go-sql-driver/mysql` package combination (the driver requires heavy modifications).

-This is an attempt to do the connection pooling outside if database/sql.
+This is an attempt to do the connection pooling outside of database/sql.

 **HOW TO USE SQL PACKAGE**